deepsurgical/dvrk-davinci1394fpga-original/README.md

 [First known recorded power-on of the da Vinci Research Kit (dVRK) motion controller](https://github.com/user-attachments/assets/3037465c-1144-416a-8ffe-dfd9f047238d)

-### 3. Tech Archaeology: The Migration to JHU Mechatronics Firmware
+### 3. Digital Archaeology: Tracing the Modern dVRK Firmware

 We can retrace the steps leading from the predecessor `SnakeFPGA-rev2` to this `daVinci1394FPGA` to its eventual open source release as JHU `mechatronics-firmware` on GitHub.